If you or someone you love needs emergency heart treatment, it’ll help to know when they should get to the emergency room and what to expect.

 For many people, knowing when to seek emergency care isn't always clear.
 Most people know to call 911 right away when faced with a life-threatening situation, such as loss of consciousness, breathing trouble, or serious trauma.
-But heart attack symptoms aren't always as clear-cut.
-It may be hard to tell if the symptoms are a result of a heart crisis or heartburn, for example.
+But heart attack symptoms aren't always as clear.
+It may be hard to tell if they’re from a heart crisis or heartburn, for example.

-Remember, it is always better to be safe than sorry.
-If you feel it is an emergency, call 911 and ask them to send an ambulance right away.
+Remember, it’s always better to be safe than sorry.
+If you feel it’s an emergency, call 911 and ask them to send an ambulance right away.

-Emergency medical services personnel can start caring for you or your loved one immediately, and they will alert the emergency room to let them know you are coming.
+EMS personnel can start caring for you or your loved one immediately, and they’ll alert the emergency room to let them know you are coming.

-- Chest discomfort that feels like pressure, fullness, or a squeezing pain in the center or left side of your chest.
+- Discomfort that feels like pressure, fullness, or a squeezing pain in the center or left side of your chest.
 It lasts for more than a few minutes, or goes away and comes back.

-- Pain and discomfort that extends beyond your chest to other parts of your upper body, such as one or both arms, back, neck, stomach, and jaw
+- Pain and discomfort that extend beyond your chest to other parts of your upper body, such as one or both arms, back, neck, stomach, and jaw

 - Unexplained shortness of breath, with or without chest discomfort

-- Any of the symptoms listed above that are accompanied by a cold sweat, nausea, lightheadedness, anxiety, or indigestion
+- Any of the symptoms above that come with a cold sweat, nausea, lightheadedness, anxiety, or indigestion

-You never know when you may need to go to the emergency room, so it's best to prepared.
-Here are some steps you can take today to make any visit to the emergency room more efficient:
+You never know when you may need to go to the emergency room, so it's best to be ready.
+Here are some steps you can take now to make any visit to the emergency room easier: